-This command unlocks the sensor mass and prepares the instrument to begin operating.
+This command unlocks the sensor masses and prepares the instrument to begin operating.

-If UNLOCK is activated when the mass is already unlocked, the processor will lock it and attempt to unlock again.
+If UNLOCK is activated when the masses are already unlocked, the processor will lock them and attempt to unlock again.
 This is useful if you suspect that the locking procedure has failed.

-During the UNLOCK procedure, the instrument automatically performs a round of centring.
-You can use the BUSY LED to monitor the progress of unlocking:
+During the UNLOCK procedure, the instrument automatically performs a round of centring for each component.

+Again, you can use the BUSY LED to monitor the progress of unlocking.